Doctor Blake, Dr Frank-N-Furter, Danny Zuko, Ed from BUGS, Grant from Summer Bay, Henry from Erinsborough.

 Names that evoke the warmest feelings to countless millions of people across nations and a whole generation.
 The only thing this divergent bunch of much-loved characters share in common is, of course, the same face.

-Suddenly it’s 2016, which makes it exactly three decades since the life-force that is Craig McLachlan first appeared on our screens.
+Suddenly it’s 2018, which makes it just over 3 decades since the life-force that is Craig McLachlan first appeared on our screens.

 It was 1986 when a wide-eyed, big-haired kid from the country came to town and instantly scored himself the leading role of Henry Ramsay in what quickly became the defining TV show of its generation – Neighbours.
 By the end of that decade, Craig was officially the most popular personality on Australian television, Winner of the Gold Logie in 1990, a household name throughout the UK, as well as a chart-topping rock star in real-life.